-If you have any questions or need assistance in completing any portion of Pukúu, Cultural Community Services Rudy “Chief Little Bear” Ortega Sr. Scholarship Application, please feel free to contact Scholarship Committee at (firstname.lastname@example.org or 818-336-6105.
-The Scholarship Committee will review all scholarship applications and select final two for Board of Directors approval.
-Announcement of scholarship awards with be published on the Pukuu’s website (pukuu.org), media release and presented at the annual scholarship gala, Night with the Stars.
+If you have any questions or need assistance in completing any portion of the Pukúu, Cultural Community Services Rudy “Chief Little Bear” Ortega Sr. Scholarship Application, please feel free to contact Scholarship Committee at email@example.com or 818-336-6105.
+The Scholarship Committee will review all scholarship applications and select the two finalists for Board of Directors’ approval.
+Announcement of scholarship awards will be published on the Pukuu’s website (pukuu.org), in a media release, and presented at the annual scholarship gala, Night with the Stars.